-Using a dry suits can make your diving more comfortable and extend your dive season, you can stand up to the elements and take advantage of the generally better visibility offered by winter months, especially at inland dive sites such as ours.
+Using a dry suit can make your diving more comfortable and extend your dive season.
+You can stand up to the elements and take advantage of the generally better visibility offered by winter months, especially at inland dive sites such as ours.

 This two dive course will teach you the proper techniques in using a dry suit, as well as day-to-day maintenance and care.

 During the course you will learn about different types of drysuit and undergarments to help you to make an informed decision when you decide to buy a dry suit, buoyancy control and the following skills:-